 I have a huge family, so holidays around here is a little bit of crazy town.
 How does one tame the mayhem?
 Come up with games and activities that are equally as crazy!
 Today I want to share how we spend our time together at Easter with some super fun Easter party games.

-**However, these ideas are perfect for anytime of year, birthday parties, camping trips, sleepovers too!**
+**However, these party game ideas are perfect for anytime of year, birthday parties, camping trips, sleepovers too!**

 There is a lot of kids ranging in age from newborn to 17, the games need to be fun/ funny and appropriate for all ages.
 To keep things fair, the littlest (5 and under) get their own revised version of the games, and the older kids get teamed up in pairs- one big kid, one little kid.